cheukhimma/Homework2/README.md

 </table>

 1. Which clause works just like LIKE(<exp>%)?
 (HINT: Look it up on google.)
+STARTING WITH

 2. What is the function of the GROUP BY clause, and what other clause does it act like?
+The GROUP BY clause groups data result sets that have been manipulated by various functions.
+It is act like the ORDER BY clause

 3. Will this SELECT work?